 “collagen peptide supplementation in combination with resistance training further improved body composition by increasing fat-free mass, muscle strength and the loss in fat mass.”

-Collagen isn’t the best protein supplement choice for you as far as building or maintaining your muscle goes.
+Collagen isn’t the best protein supplement choice for you as far as building or maintaining your muscle goes, that’s what whey & creatine are best at.

-However it has several great benefits of its own to pass along, which is why I added it to the ol’ diet regimen.
+However it has a few nice benefits of its own to pass along — particularly the help it can provide with joint & arthritic pain — which is why I added it to my diet regimen.

-I hope that my Collage vs Whey article is useful to you, and I wish you well on your fitness journey.
+I hope that my Collagen Protein vs. Whey article is useful to you, and I wish you well on your fitness journey.